Pakistani judge rules Imran Khan can be held for 8 days

-ISLAMABAD (AP) — A judge ruled Wednesday that Pakistan’s former Prime Minister Imran Khan can be held for eight days.
+ISLAMABAD (AP) — Former Pakistani Prime Minister Imran Khan can be held for questioning for eight days, a court ruled Wednesday, a day after the country's popular opposition leader was dragged from a courtroom and arrested.

-The ruling comes a day after Khan was arrested in Islamabad.
-His arrest set off clashes between his supporters and police.

-Angry protesters stormed and set fire to a building housing Radio Pakistan in the northwest on Wednesday as the death toll from the violence rose to four.
+His detention set off clashes between his supporters and police Tuesday, leaving at least four people dead.
+On Wednesday, angry protesters stormed and set fire to a building housing Radio Pakistan in the northwest.

 In eastern Punjab province, where authorities said 157 police officers were injured in clashes with Khan supporters, the local government asked the army to step in and restore order.